SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

 You can enable different logging levels for the Solace Resource Adapter and Solace JMS API by enabling WebSphere Diagnostic Trace for specific Java Packages.
 The configuration steps are outlined below together with the specific Java packages for which to enable diagnostic tracing.

-Note, you can find the diagnostic trace logs in your JEE server logs directory (trace.log) along with other logs files such as SystemOut.log and SystemErr.log.
+**Note**: you can find the diagnostic trace logs in your JEE server logs directory (trace.log) along with other logs files such as SystemOut.log and SystemErr.log.

 Steps to configure Diagnostic trace service for Solace JMS: